 - A low-profile membrane can be placed on the walls with an integral mesh, this is applied with little or no preparation at all and depending on the chosen wall finish, only very few fixings are needed to hold the membrane in place.

 - Electro-osmosis involves the introduction of a low static electrical charge into the masonry, via a series of titanium wire anodes.
 It is chemical free and environmentally friendly.

 Case Study: University of Manchester.

-The System was quick to install and sympathetic to the structure, making it the ideal waterproofing solution all whilst retaining the original features of this historic property, thus meeting Listed Building Requirements.
+The waterproofing system for the University of Manchester was sympathetic to the structure, making it the ideal waterproofing solution all whilst retaining the original features of this historic property, thus meeting Listed Building Requirements.